treeverse/lakeFS/README.md

     * write to workspace
 * **on delete:**
     * do read logic to ensure object exists (either in workspace or tree)
-    * if so, write a tombstone to KV
+    * if so, write a tombstone to workspace
 * **on list:**
     * traverse commit_root, union with workspace (if ref is branch) and enumerate children
 * **on commit:**